allegraberardi/AI-Readiness-Framework/README.md

    OPENROUTER_API_KEY=your-key-here
    ```

-   or later directly from the app's sidebar.
+   or later from the app's sidebar.

 ## Run the app